Home

 First, pull out any weeds.

-Second, cover the beds tightly with 2ml clear plastic (visqueen).
-My husband secures the plastic to the sides of the raised bed with a staple gun.
+Second, cover the beds with 2ml clear plastic (visqueen).
+Secure with rocks around the edge to keep it in place.
 The plastic causes the covered soil to heat up faster and stay warmer than the surrounding soil.
+This works even better if your bed happens to be raised 6-12 inches as well.

 On planting day, I remove the plastic and plant my tomatoes in warm cozy soil where their roots will grow and establish themselves without any delay.
 This is important, especially depending on the length of your growing season because in some areas, a delay could mean little or no tomato sauce for you.